pieroproietti/penguins-eggs-manjaro/README.md

 pactree manjaro-tools-iso-git
 ```

-# From manjaro-toos-iso we need just miso
+# Trying to remove manjaro-tools-iso from dependencies

+We use very little from manjaro-tools-iso, so I'm trying to remove it from dependencies.

+Mostly we need hooks for mkinitcpio, I'm getting this error:

 ```
 ==> ERROR: Hook 'miso_shutdown' cannot be found